Guidelines

 8.2.3.1.2.
 Intralesional treatment

 Injection of pharmacologically active agents directly into penile plaques represents another treatment option.
-It allows a localised delivery of a particular agent that provides higher concentrations of the drug inside the plaque.
+It allows a localised delivery of a pharmacological agent that provides higher concentrations of the drug inside the plaque.
 However, delivery of the compound to the target area is difficult to ensure, particularly when a dense or calcified plaque is present.

 Calcium channel antagonists: verapamil and nicardipine